-We started this hike just after 11 am and made it to the top by 1pm.
-It’s a beautiful view!
-There may be a line to take a photo on the edge but the wait is worth it.
-I’ve also heard that there is a short rocky path to the left of the “End of Trail” sign that will put you right up against the central pillar.
-We forgot to find it (I know, grrr) but I’ve seen photos and it is another great viewpoint if you want to look for it.
+There may be a line to take photos on the edge, but the wait is worth it.
+I’ve heard there is a short rocky path to the left of the “End of Trail” sign that will put you right up against the central pillar of Cathedral Rock.
+Unfortunately, I forgot to find it during my hike, but I’ve seen photos, and it is another great viewpoint if you want to look for it.

 This Sedona hike is a phenomenal spot for sunsets.
 The sun descends right between the rocks into the valley.

 If you do a sunset hike, make sure to bring a headlamp.
 Without one, the moon will be the only thing lighting your way down, which can be dangerous.

 These three Sedona hikes surpassed all my expectations of what I thought hiking in Sedona would be.
 The red rocks are stunning, especially when the sun hits them just right.
 No matter what trail you choose, you can’t go wrong.
 There is so much beauty in Sedona waiting around every bend you will start planning your trip back before your even leave!

 I can’t wait to revisit Sedona and experience more of its beautiful hiking trails.
 If you have any suggestions for the best hikes in Sedona, let me know in the comments below.
 I’d love to add them to my list for next time.

 - Spectacular Sedona: A photo tour

 - 5 days in Sedona: Ultimate guide for an AMAZING time!

 - All you need to know to find Sedona’s secret Birthing Cave

 - Complete guide to hiking Solider’s Pass Trail